For Republican governors, all economic success is local

 “There is strong unanimity that the economy is an issue, inflation is the No. 1 problem and Biden is to blame,” Lettieri said.
 "This cuts across all the divides.
 All those different ways we slice up the electorate, they’re all responding to this to one degree or another in strong ways.”

-Gabriel Lenz, a political science professor at the University of California Los Angeles, said the “best measure of what voters are personally experiencing” is a metric known as real disposable personal income.
+Gabriel Lenz, a political science professor at UCLA, said the “best measure of what voters are personally experiencing” is a metric known as real disposable personal income.
 That figure looks at how much money people have after adjusting for taxes and inflation.
-Its changes over the past two years mirror those of Democratic political fortunes.
+Its changes over the last two years mirror those of Democratic political fortunes.

 When Biden signed pandemic relief into law in March 2021, people's real disposable income climbed 28.7% from a year ago.
 The aid helped the economy recover while some notable economists warned it could also be inflationary.
-As prices rose over the past year and much of the aid expired, real disposable income has tumbled 3.5% over the past 12 months as a result.
+As prices rose over the last year and much of the aid expired, real disposable income has tumbled 3.5% over the last 12 months as a result.

 Based on that number, Lenz concluded: “It's no surprise that people are gloomy."